ariaandika/devtools/readme.md

 ## Design Pattern

-[Design Pattern](./design/design-pattern.md) is a pattern that we can follow to achieve consistency and predictable code.
+[Software Design Pattern](./design/design-pattern.md) is a pattern that we can follow to achieve consistency and predictable code.

 Builder Pattern